More hints and tips

 Charity shops accept a wide range of donations, which they sell on to raise funds for their charity.
 The membership organisation, Charity Retail Association (CRA), has a find a charity shop tool where you can locate your local shop (if it is a member of the CRA) and find out what items it accepts.

-Below is a list of charities and social enterprises that service each area of Surrey by collecting and delivering bulky pre-used furniture and other household goods.
+Below is a list of charities and social enterprises that service each area of Surrey by collecting and delivering bulky pre-used furniture and other household goods, including large electrical items.

 - Elmbridge – Kingston Community Furniture, FurnitureLink Surrey, Woking Community Furniture